 In addition to the foregoing, the special limited partnership interests will be redeemed for a specified amount upon the earliest of: (1) the occurrence of certain events that result in the termination or non-renewal of our advisory agreement; or (2) a listing of our shares.
 If the triggering event is a listing of our shares, the amount of the payment will be: (1) in the event of a listing on a national securities exchange only, based on the market value of the listed shares based upon the average closing price or, if the average closing price is not available, the average of bid and ask prices, for the 30-day period beginning 120 days after such listing event; or (2) in the event of an underwritten public offering, the value of the shares based upon the initial public offering price in such offering.
 If the triggering event is the termination of our advisory agreement other than for cause, the amount of the payment will be based on the estimated value of our assets as determined by an independent valuation.
-According to the terms of the operating partnership agreement, internalization of our advisor would result in the redemption of our advisory agreement.
+According to the terms of the operating partnership agreement, internalization of our advisor would result in the redemption of the special limited partnership interests because our advisory agreement would be terminated upon internalization of our advisory agreement.
 However, as part of the negotiated consideration for the internalization, the special limited partnership interest holder might agree to amend or waive the redemption feature.
-Payment to the special limited partnership interest holder might agree to amend or waive the redemption, in the form of: (1) shares of our common stock; or (2) a non-interest bearing promissory note.
+Payment to the special limited partnership interest holder upon a triggering event may be paid, at such holder's discretion, in the form of: (1) shares of our common stock; or (2) a non-interest bearing promissory note.
 In connection with the exercise of these redemption rights, the special limited partner must make certain representations, including that the delivery of shares of our common stock upon redemption would not result in such special limited partner owning shares in excess of the ownership limits in our charter.